Boeing worker at Everett plant dies from coronavirus infection

 In a subsequent post, he said his brother had died.

 As of end of day Thursday, there were 18 confirmed cases among Boeing employees in the Puget Sound area, all but a few in Everett.
 Boeing also had two more outside the state.
-Updated numbers were not immediately available Sunday, and Boeing has not yet commented on the death of the employee.
+Updated numbers were not immediately available Sunday.

 Many workers in the Everett plant have been expressing anger at management for keeping the factory open as coronavirus infections have risen.